 ClearScale performed an audit, architecture design, and migration while automating everything with Chef.
 ClearScale architected and built out MobSoc's network of responsive sites from the ground up and completely re-architected and optimized MobSoc's batch system for AWS.

 MobSoc Media enables brands to reach the right vertical audiences with relevant branded content.
 Their proprietary technology, Social Rank, enables users to easily discover the most popular and trending content in areas they care about and to engage with like-minded people.

 For their customers, who are brand marketers and advertisers, MobSoc offers precise targeting of relevant audiences in the mobile and social sphere.
-As a result, MobSoc delivers some of the highest engagement rates in the industry – up to 7 times higher than the category average.
+As a result, MobSoc delivers some of the highest engagement rates in the industry — up to seven times higher than the category average.

 MobSoc Media enables brands to reach the right vertical audiences with relevant branded content.

 MobSoc had been using Joyent to host their applications, batch systems, FanNewscast website, and core APIs since 2008.
 But as MobSoc grew, brought on more clients, and further developed their article import, social metric, and indexing applications, Joyent was no longer a fit.

 The team needed better tools, managed services, and a greater depth of cloud offerings than what Joyent had available.
 Building out those services themselves would not have been cost-effective.

 “In Joyent, we would have had to build and manage most of these services ourselves, which would pull valuable time and resources away from improving our product and refining the user experience,” said Clayton Bolz, VP of Engineering at MobSoc Media.

 "ClearScale has been very valuable in our efforts to operationalize and scale our SaaS platform.
 They have strong technical resources that accelerate our delivery capability and bring valuable experience to our development team."